krestfield/docs/certdog/keystores.md

     az keyvault set-policy --name [Key Vault Name] --spn $AZURE_CLIENT_ID --key-permissions delete get list create sign verify encrypt decrypt wrapKey unwrapKey –-certificate-permissions get list
     ```

-The [Key Vault Name] in this instance is not the full URI, but just the name.
-For example, if you had created a key vault called certdog.
-Its URI would be: https://certdog.vault.azure.net/ but the name required here would just be: *certdog*
+The [Key Vault Name] in this instance is not the full URI, but just the *name*.
+For example, if you had created a key vault called **certdog**.
+Its URI would be: https://certdog.vault.azure.net/ but the name required here would just be: **certdog**

 For example: